Gardens and landscapes

 Find out more about the historical landscapes that the talented garden teams work hard to conserve at the places you love to visit.

-No other flower heralds spring quite like the daffodil.
-The UK is the world’s biggest grower of daffodils and they are woven into the stories of many National Trust places.
-Learn about the origins of our favourite spring bloom, how there came to be so many varieties and how daffodils have inspired poets and authors throughout the centuries.
+The UK is the world’s biggest grower of daffodils and they're woven into stories at many of the places in our care.
+Learn about the daffodil's origins, how there came to be so many varieties and how they've inspired poets and authors throughout the centuries.

-The botanical name for the daffodil is narcissus, named after the beautiful youth in Greek mythology who was tricked into falling in love with his own reflection.
-The drooping flowers that characterise most daffodils are said to recall Narcissus bending over to catch his image in a pool of water.
+The botanical name for the daffodil is Narcissus, named after a young man known for his beauty in Greek mythology who was tricked into falling in love with his own reflection.
+The drooping flowers that characterise most daffodils are said to represent Narcissus bending over to catch his reflection in a pool of water.

-The name derives from the Greek ‘narco’, root of the word narcotic.
+The name derives from the Greek ‘narco’, which is the root of the word narcotic.
 The etymology probably relates to the daffodil's toxicity – all parts of the plant are poisonous.
-The stalk's sap can cause a rash when it comes in contact with the skin.

-The Romans are known to have planted narcissus in memory of loved ones or comrades fallen in battle.
-It’s likely they brought daffodils to Britain from the Iberian Peninsula, predominantly Spain and Portugal, where the largest variety of daffodil species are found.
+The Romans are known to have planted daffodils in memory of loved ones or comrades fallen in battle.
+It’s likely they brought them to Britain from the Iberian Peninsula, predominantly Spain and Portugal, where the largest variety of daffodil species are found.

 Daffodils’ uplifting yellow flowers and true perennial habit make them an enduring garden favourite.
 Clumps of daffodil bulbs have been known to survive in the ground for well over a century, flowering consistently for decades.

 There are more than 27,000 cultivated varieties.
-Despite intensive breeding, however, most daffodils are yellow.
-Exceptions include the white-petalled 'poeticus' varieties and cultivars that diverge towards orange and salmon.
+Despite intensive breeding, most daffodils are yellow.
+Exceptions include the white-petalled Narcissus poeticus varieties and orange and salmon-coloured cultivars.

-It can take five years for a daffodil to flower from seed.
-Until the 19th century, daffodils were either wild species or natural hybrids which had slowly increased over time.
-The modern daffodil evolved during the 1800s when breeders began to select flowers for different aesthetic qualities.
+It can take five years for a daffodil to flower from a seed.
+Until the 19th century, daffodils were either wild species or natural hybrids that had slowly increased in number over time.
+The modern daffodil evolved during the 1800s when plant cultivators began to select flowers for different aesthetic qualities.

-A method of classifying daffodils, based on their different forms and origins, was developed by the RHS Daffodil Committee in 1950.
-There are 13 different numbered divisions and these are still used today.
-Here are some of the most common.
+A method of classifying daffodils based on their different forms and origins was developed by the RHS Daffodil Committee in 1950.
+There are 13 different divisions and these are still used today.
+These are some of the most common.

 The poet’s line ‘A host of golden daffodils’ recalls the swathes of wild flowers discovered on a walk with his sister Dorothy along the shore of Ullswater in the Lake District in early April 1802.

-From rare heritage varieties at Cotehele and Saltram along the Tamar valley to a daffodil memorial at Dora's Field in the Lake District, daffodils have played an important role in the history of many National Trust places.
+From rare heritage varieties along the Tamar valley at Cotehele in Cornwall and Saltram in Devon to the daffodil memorial at Dora's Field in the Lake District, daffodils have played an important role in the history of many of the places in our care.

-Fields known locally as ‘Little Gardens’ were worked by generations of families, supplying flowers and fresh produce to national markets which flourished with the coming of the railways.
+Generations of families worked in fields known locally as ‘Little Gardens’, supplying flowers and fresh produce to national markets which flourished with the development of railways.

 The industry declined after the Second World War and many of the old fields became overgrown and lost.
 Daffodil bulbs were discarded into hedgerows and the surrounding countryside where they continued to bloom, largely forgotten, for decades.

-With help from a local grower, who donated old bulbs, the gardeners and volunteers at Cotehele rescued many of these rare daffodils.
+The gardeners and volunteers at Cotehele rescued many of these rare daffodils with the help from a local grower who donated old bulbs.
 Catalogued and protected, they now grow alongside other historic daffodil varieties which have been established in the garden.

 Find out more about the historical landscapes that the talented garden teams work hard to conserve at the places you love to visit.